HarjjotSinghh/flowzmith/docs/API.md

 ## Overview

-The Smart Contract LLM Builder API provides RESTful endpoints for smart contract generation, deployment, and management on the Flow blockchain.
+The Flowzmith API provides RESTful endpoints for smart contract generation, deployment, and management on the Flow blockchain.
 The API uses JWT authentication and provides real-time updates via WebSocket connections.

 ## Base URL